candrasc/Spotify_Artist_Recommender/README.md

 "Skip" was defined as playing the song for less than a minute, while "Play" was defined as letting play for more than a minute.
 I then defined a "Like" as any song that had a 75% play rate.

-This feature engineering was a product of my first idea to create a recommender just for myself, which I later decided against.
+This feature engineering was a product of my first idea to create a recommender just for myself.

 #### Clustering
 The next step to take was to learn more about my data and song choice through clustering.
 (I have chosen KMeans to start, but it did not yield exceptional results in terms of the Elbow method or Silhouette score, so I will likely try another method soon).